 Although it is daunting to even contemplate opposing an aggressive person, it's much more difficult to tolerate it for extended periods of time.
-The more let them exploit you, the more harshly they are going to react towards you since they think that it gets them what they want.
+The more let them exploit you, the more harshly they are going to react toward you since they think that it gets them what they want.
 On the flip side, when you resist them by being assertive, it suggests that you deserve their respect and also that you will not be taken advantage of.

 Assertiveness Techniques For Dealing With Aggressive People

 Here are some assertiveness techniques that can help you to handle difficult colleagues:

 1. Do It From A Place Of Power

 What a lot of people do not understand about difficult people is that these people are actually severely lacking in self-confidence.
 Consequently, they try to hide their insecurities by being aggressive and controlling toward other folks.
 Instead of thinking of them as being an intimidating threat, imagine them as a naughty youngster throwing a fit just to acquire what they desire.
 Just by making this little mental adjustment, you can deal with any possible conflict from a place of strength and not weakness.

 The most counter-productive thing you can do with a difficult co-worker is to lose your cool and respond in an aggressive manner yourself.
 Instead of letting their conduct to provoke you, do your best to stay relaxed and collected.
 Breathe deeply and slowly and collect your thoughts before coming up with a reply.
 When you do so, you'll manage to think more clearly and rationally.